Expert Care Β· Long-Lasting Leather Β· All Three Tiers Covered

 • Ensure the jacket is clean and fully dry before applying conditioner

-• Work in gentle circular motions, covering the entire jacket surface including seams and back panel
+• Work in gentle circular motions, covering the entire surface including seams and back panel

-• Hang the jacket on a wide hanger and allow it to air at room temperature for at least 2 hours before wearing or storing
+• Hang on a wide hanger and air at room temperature for at least 2 hours before wearing or storing

 • Tier B (Top-Grain): Every 4–6 months during regular wear seasons